 Housing

 The federal Fair Housing Act (FHA) protects residents in any U.S. state who have an emotional support dog as long as they have a legitimate ESA letter signed by licensed mental health professionals.
 The act prevents landlords or housing providers from discriminating against anyone with a disability and ensures that individuals with an emotional support animal have equal access to housing.
-However, if your emotional support dog appears aggressive or disruptive, landlords have the right to evict you.
+Landlords may not charge pet rent, pet fees, or pet deposits for ESAs and may not enforce breed or size limits.
+A provider may deny a specific animal if it poses a direct threat, would cause significant property damage, or the request would create an undue financial or administrative burden consistent with HUD guidance.

 Transportation & Air Travel